-The shortage comes after British manufacturer Calea were forced to take immediate action following an inspection by the Medicines and Healthcare Regulatory Agency.
+The intravenous feed shortage in the NHS comes after British manufacturer Calea were forced to take immediate action following an inspection by the Medicines and Healthcare Regulatory Agency.
 Found to be failing to meet safety standards after the presence of potentially fatal bacteria was identiﬁed on-site, Calea have reduced production while they implement changes.

 A spokesperson for Calea said: “Following a routine MHRA inspection in June 2019, we were directed to change the process by which we add trace elements and vitamins to our parenteral nutrition bags, in order to align with latest standard industry practice.
 As a result, the time taken to produce bags has increased considerably and this has, unfortunately, aﬀected the supply to patients.”

 Calea later informed the NHS of a voluntary decision to impose a production capacity restriction in order to restore a reliable supply long term.

 Writing to all NHS hospital trusts, clinicians and aﬀected patients, national patient safety director Dr Aidan Fowler stated that the issue had oﬃcially been declared as an emergency incident at the highest level, under the Civil Contingencies Act.

 He wrote: “We realise that the disruption presents a clinical risk and have been careful to try and balance the risk of contamination and sepsis against the risk of supply disruption, which we know has already had a signiﬁcant impact.

 “This is a diﬃcult balance but we are of the view that the manufacturing changes are necessary to ensure safe supply now and in the long term.”

 He also warned that the disruption/crisis is likely to last much longer than the initially anticipated four weeks and outlined plans to ration the product to those most in need.